Smart and Safe Work Wear Clothing

 Maximised Mobility and Accessibility of Services in Regions Affected by Demographic Change

 With shrinking populations in many rural areas around the Baltic Sea region, it is becoming increasingly difficult to keep up public transport and services that depend on mobility, such as home care or home deliveries.
-The project aims to improve the integration of existing mobility structures with innovative transport solutions like citizen buses, flying nurses and fleet sharing to overcome these difficulties.
+The MAMBA project aims to improve the integration of existing mobility structures with innovative transport solutions, such as mobility as a service (MaaS), transport on demand (ToD), and ride sharing applications to overcome these difficulties.

 Better Efficiency for Industrial Sewage Treatment